verbb/formie/docs/guides/submissions-workflows/adding-a-custom-workflow-task-from-scratch.md

-# Adding a custom workflow task from scratch
+# Adding a Custom Workflow Task from Scratch

 Formie's submission pipeline is built from **stages**, and each stage runs an ordered list of **tasks**.
 Most of the time you can hook [stage or task events](/developers/submission-workflow) without writing new classes — but when you need a named step in the right place (before integrations, after spam checks, and so on), you register a custom task and insert it relative to a built-in anchor.